bipsydev/SDL2_LilyEngine/README.md

 # SDL2_GameTemplate by lilitharcana
 ### I'm learning SDL2 and C++ by making a game engine!
-#### I'm starting with a template game class, then I'll make other optional components
+#### I'm starting with a template game class, then I'll make other additional components as I need them.

 --------------------------------------------------------
 # Overview